swing-xyz/examples/examples/swaps-api-nextjs-tron/README.md

 In this example, we will be using thirdweb's SDK and **TronLink's Wallet Adapter** connector to connect to a user's Ethereum and Tron wallets, respectively.
 We will also demonstrate how to utilize Swing's SDK exported API functions, namely `crossChainAPI` and `platformAPI`, to build out a fully functionaly cross-chain application.

-The process/steps for performing a SOL to ETH transaction, and vice versa, are as follows:
+The process/steps for performing a TRX to ETH transaction, and vice versa, are as follows:

 - Getting a [quote](https://developers.swing.xyz/reference/api/cross-chain/1169f8cbb6937-request-a-transfer-quote) and selecting the best route
 - Sending a [token approval](https://developers.swing.xyz/reference/api/contract-calls/approval) request for ERC20 Tokens.
 (Optional for TRON > EVM Route)